davidjbradshaw/iframe-resizer/docs/upgrade.md

 ### Ensures CSS sizing of iframe html and body tags set to auto

 The most common reason for Iframe Resizer to have difficulty resizing, or going into an endless loop of resizing, is the `<html>` and/or `<body>` elements having a size set on them by CSS.
-Iframe Resizer now inspects these elements and ensure that the height and width is set to `auto`.
+Iframe Resizer now inspects these elements and ensures that the height and width is set to `auto`.